withshubh/fakeazon/README.md

 ## Contributing

 Contributions are welcome!
-Please read the CONTRIBUTING.md file for details on how to get started.
+Please read the [CONTRIBUTING.md](https://github.com/withshubh/fakeazon/blob/main/CONTRIBUTING.md) file for details on how to get started.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-#### Note

-This project is built to demonstrate the integration of Cashfree Payments' payment gateway in a Django application.
-It is not recommended for production use.